Cycling travel insurance. Let’s be honest - it’s not the most exciting of things to organise before your trip, but it is important…

 You’ll probably want to be sure that your cycle insurance covers you for every eventuality, to guarantee that you’ll get paid out should the worst happen.

-Don’t just go for the cheapest cycle insurance.
+Don’t just go straight in for the cheapest cycle insurance.
 It might be a bit time consuming and boring, but it’s better to spend some time taking a good look at the terms and conditions and policy wording to find the right insurance for your cycling holiday.

 There’s lots of articles out there on what to look for in a normal travel insurance policy (things like medical expenses, hospital benefit, delayed/missed departure, delayed baggage, lost money/documents, legal advice).
-Since early 2020, it's also become important to check you've got cover for missed departure, early return home, medical expenses etc due to Covid-19 (and be aware some eventualities might be uninsurable, so you need to cover them off in the agreement you have with your operator/accommodation provider).
+Since early 2020, it's also become important to check you've got cover for missed departure, early return home, medical expenses etc. due to Covid-19 (and be aware some eventualities might be uninsurable, so you need to cover them off in the agreement you have with your operator/accommodation provider).

 Of course you’ll want to know you’re covered for all of these "normal travel" kinds of things, but below we focus on some of the more cycling specific things you’ll also want to consider: